MacaPecha/devsite-docs/guides/manage-account/reports/available-money/withdrawal.en.md

 >
 > You can use the [Releases report](https://www.mercadopago[FAKER][URL][DOMAIN]/developers/en/guides/manage-account/reports/released-money/introduction) to reconcile the transactions that affect the balance available in your account, including your bank withdrawals.

-## Generating from the Mercado Pago panel
+## Generating from the Mercado Libre panel

-From the Mercado Pago Reports section, schedule the generation of reports by withdrawal following these steps:
+From the Mercado Libre Reports section, schedule the generation of reports by withdrawal following these steps:

-1. From your Mercado Pago account, go to [your Reports](https://www.mercadopago.com.ar/balance/reports) and from there to *Reports*.
+1. From your Mercado Libre account, go to [your Reports](https://www.mercadopago.com.ar/balance/reports) and from there to *Reports*.
 1. Click on *Schedule reports* and confirm *Schedule*.
 1. Done!
 Every time you withdraw money, you will have your report available.

 Generate your reports every time you want to review a withdrawal

-1. From your Mercado Pago account, go to [your Reports](https://www.mercadopago.com.ar/balance/reports) and from there to *Reports*.
+1. From your Mercado Libre account, go to [your Reports](https://www.mercadopago.com.ar/balance/reports) and from there to *Reports*.
 1. Go to your [Available Balance report](https://www.mercadopago.com.ar/balance/reports?page=1#!/bank-report) and click on *Create report*.
 1. Locate your withdrawals by **time period** and select the withdrawal you want to review.